 - 1) Have all electrical work performed by an authorized electrician according to the local regulations and instructions in this manual. - Install external transmission cables at least 5cm [1-31/32"] away from the power supply cable to avoid noise interference.
-(Do not put the control cable and power supply cable in the same conduit tube.) - 3) Provide grounding for the outdoor unit as required. - 4) Run the cable from the electric box of the indoor or outdoor unit in such way that the box is accessible for servicing. - 5) Do not connect power supply wiring to the terminal block for transmission line.
+(Do not put the control cable and power supply cable in the same conduit tube.) - 3) Provide grounding for the outdoor unit as required. - 4) Run the cable from the electric box of the indoor or outdoor unit in such way that the box is accessible for servicing. - 5) Do not connect power supply wiring to the terminal block for transmission cable.
 Doing so will damage the electronic components on the terminal block. - 6) Use 2-core shielded cables as transmission cables.

-Use a separate 2-core control cable for each refrigerant system.
 Do not use a single multiple-core cable to connect indoor units that belong to different refrigerant systems.
-The use of a multiple-core cable may result in signal transmission errors and malfunctions.
+Doing so may result in signal transmission errors and malfunctions..